esphome/esphome-core/docs/esphomeyaml/index.rst

 esphomeyaml
 ===========

-Hi!
-This is the esphomeyaml documentation page.
-This page contains a list of all components currently supported.
+Hi there!
+This is the documentation for esphomeyaml, a project that aims to make using ESP8266/ESP32 boards with Home Assistant very easy with no programming experience required.

 To get started, please see the `Getting Started Guide </esphomeyaml/getting-started.html>`__.

+You can find the source for this project `on Github <https://github.com/OttoWinter/esphomeyaml>`__, and the core of this project, `esphomelib is also hosted on Github <https://github.com/OttoWinter/esphomelib>`__.

 Core Components